 If you shop at Hobby Lobby regularly, you may want to consider opening up a Hobby Lobby Rewards VISA Credit Card.
 With their VISA Credit Card, you’ll earn five points for every $1 spent in-store or online (that’s essentially 5%!) and one point for every $1 spent on groceries, gas, and anything else where VISA is accepted.

 Even better, after activating your new account, you’ll earn a one-time 1,000 point bonus when you make a purchase with your VISA card within 90 days of opening your account.
-Every 2,500 points earns you a $25 Hobby Lobby Rewards Card!
-Although there is no annual fee associated with this credit card, be sure to pay off your statement in full to avoid the high 15.24% to 26.24% APR.
+Plus, every 2,500 points earns you a $25 Hobby Lobby Rewards Card!
+There is no annual fee associated with this credit card, but just like any other card in your wallet, you’ll want to pay off your statement in full every month to avoid paying interest.

 If you’re looking to earn a little spending money to shop at Hobby Lobby, you may consider applying for a full or part-time job doing what you love!
-In addition to not having to work on Sundays and stores closing at 8PM, employees get an extra 15% discount on top of all sales, clearance, and coupons!
+In addition to not having to work on Sundays and stores closing at 8PM, employees get an extra 15% discount on top of all sales and clearance events!

-And, did you know that Hobby Lobby pays their full-time employees more than double the national minimum wage rate of $7.25/hour?
-Currently, the minimum wage for hourly and full-time employees is at least $15.70 per hour and $10.45 per hour for part-time employees.
+And, did you know that Hobby Lobby pays their full-time employees more than double the federal minimum wage rate of $7.25/hour?
+Currently, the minimum wage for hourly and full-time employees is at least $17 per hour.
 Not too shabby!